maurodelazeri/bsc-node/README.md

 ### Initializing the chain

-You need to follow this step only once, make sure you get the [latest](https://github.com/binance-chain/bsc/releases/tag/v1.0.7) release
+You need to follow this step only once, make sure you get the [latest](https://github.com/binance-chain/bsc/releases/tag/v1.0.7) release of `geth_linux`

 ```
 wget  https://github.com/binance-chain/bsc/releases/download/v1.0.7/geth_linux